-If you sever a branch from the main stem, what happens to it?
+Have you ever severed a branch from the main stem of a vine?
+What happens to it?
 The branch wilts, shrivels up, and dies.
 And there's one thing, for sure, you won't get from a severed branch.

 Fruit.
-Heat, yes, in the fire.
-But fruit, no.
+You might get heat, in the fire, but no fruit.

-What happens to the person who does not abide in Christ?
-Jesus uses some shocking verbs: thrown away ["cast forth" in the KJV], withers, picked up, thrown, burned.
+So what happens to the person who does not abide in Christ?
+The Lord uses some shocking verbs here: thrown away ["cast forth" in the KJV], withers, picked up, thrown, burned.
 A pretty dismal picture.

-Is Jesus talking about Christians here?
-Is He saying a true Christian can be cast forth and lose his relationship with Christ?
+Is Jesus talking about Christians?
+Is He saying a true Christian can be cut off from Him, cast forth, and thrown into the fire?